Supervisor of Doctorate Candidates

 Supervisor of Master's Candidates

-In 2025, he received the Outstanding Editorial Board Member Award from Protection and Control of Modern Power Systems and the Outstanding Young Editorial Board Member Award from Transportation Safety and Environment.
-He was recognized as Outstanding Associate Editor of IEEE Transactions on Instrumentation and Measurement in 2023 and 2024, and as Outstanding Reviewer of the same journal in 2021 and 2022.
-He was listed among the World’s Top 2% Scientists (Annual Impact) for three consecutive years (2023–2025) and for Career-Long Impact in 2025.
-He received the Second Prize of the Wu Wenjun Artificial Intelligence Science and Technology Award (5/15) in 2022, the Second Prize of the Tibet Autonomous Region Science and Technology Progress Award (4/15), and the First Prize of the China Railway Society Science and Technology Award (14/25) in 2024.
+Professor Song received the Outstanding Editorial Board Member Award from Protection and Control of Modern Power Systems and the Outstanding Young Editorial Board Member Award from Transportation Safety and Environment in 2025.
+He received the Outstanding Associate Editor Award from IEEE Transactions on Instrumentation and Measurement for two consecutive years from 2023 to 2024, and was listed among the World’s Top 2% Scientists for annual scientific impact for three consecutive years from 2023 to 2025.
+In 2025, he was included in the World’s Top 2% Scientists list for career-long impact.
+He also received the Outstanding Reviewer Award from IEEE Transactions on Instrumentation and Measurement for two consecutive years from 2021 to 2022.
+In addition, he received the Second Prize of the Wu Wenjun Artificial Intelligence Science and Technology Award in 2022, the Second Prize of the Science and Technology Progress Award of the Tibet Autonomous Region, and the First Prize of the Science and Technology Award of the China Railway Society in 2024.

 University of Liverpool Vehicle Engineering Joint training PhD